 How is the number of groups and colours decided for partial grouping of countries?

 The decision was to group countries to a small number of groups, say three, according to the values of an indicator achieved by countries.
 Countries are divided into three groups of approximately equal sizes (terciles): the top third, the middle third and the bottom third.
 A distinct shade of a selected colour is attached to a group of countries with a similar level of performance.
 The colour-coding scale graduates from darkest to lightest.
-The darker shade of purple represents the top third group; the moderate shade represents the middle third; and the lightest shade of purple represents the bottom third of countries.
+The darker shade of blue represents the top third group; the moderate shade represents the middle third; and the lightest shade of blue represents the bottom third of countries.
 Partial grouping of countries applies to all indicators listed in five dashboards.
 Sex ratio at birth of Dashboard 2 is an exception—countries are divided into two groups: the natural group (countries with a value between 1.04-1.07, inclusive), which uses darker shading, and the gender-biased group (all other countries), which uses lighter shading.
-For some very skewed distributions (e.g., total unemployment rate, female to male ratio), the groups differ in sizes greatly.
-See Technical note 6 at http://hdr.undp.org/sites/default/files/hdr2018_technical_notes.pdf for details
+For some much skewed distributions (e.g., total unemployment rate, female to male ratio), the groups differ in sizes greatly.
+See Technical note 6 at http://hdr.undp.org/sites/default/files/hdr2019_technical_notes.pdf for details